Gurjas2112/Agent_Hacks_X_Gear_Guard/README.md

 ## 📋 Overview

 **GearGuard** is a powerful Odoo 17 module designed for tracking and managing company assets including machines, vehicles, computers, and other equipment.
-It provides a complete solution for maintenance teams to handle corrective and preventive maintenance with advanced features like work center management, cost tracking, and smart reminders.
+It provides a complete solution for maintenance teams to handle corrective and preventive maintenance with advanced features like work center management, cost tracking, smart reminders, and intelligent workflow automation.

+### 🎯 Core Philosophy

+The module seamlessly connects three core entities:
+- **Equipment** - What is broken (assets, machines, devices)
+- **Teams** - Who fixes it (specialized maintenance teams)
+- **Requests** - The work to be done (corrective or preventive)

-### 🎯 Perfect For
+### � Perfect For
 - Manufacturing facilities
 - IT departments
 - Fleet management
 - Facility maintenance teams
 - Equipment rental companies
+- Any organization with assets requiring maintenance

 ---